Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

 This phenomenon arises from the equality of $S_2$ and $S_{2b}$ absolute wave numbers at the crossing point.
 This implies that these two modes are associated with similar stress-displacement fields and only differ by their opposite wave vectors.
-In consequence, \alex{the negative refraction process is particularly efficient at such \alex{a} thickness step}.
+In consequence, the impedance mismatch between forward and backward Lamb modes at a thickness step remains limited.
 In this paper, we will show this peculiar property holds in more complex geometries and how \al{to harness negative refraction} to compensate the diffraction or trap the waves through the use of the complementary media concept.

 \textbf{\alex{Cloaking by an anti-object.}} \alex{For a complex slab made of alternatively positive and negative index areas, the juxtaposition of a complementary \al{mirror slab with an \alex{opposite refractive} index distribution} allows the cancellation of wave diffraction~\cite{pendry2003focusing}}.
 This concept may be extended to various kinds of index distributions. \alex{For instance, the scattered wave-field induced by an object can be hidden by adjoining a so-called ``anti-object"~\cite{pendrycomp} as illustrated by Fig.~\ref{fig:SchemaCroissantAndPC}a.
 The anti-object is the negative mirror image of the object, the mirror being taken to lie on the interface between the two complementary slabs.
 The object is thus hidden for one observer downstream to the anti-object as the wave-fields at the input and output of the complementary slabs shall be identical.}